-10.3 Define Strict Routing Rules
+11.3 Define Strict Routing Rules

-When defining IP-to-Tel (Inbound IP Routing table) and Tel-to-IP (Outbound IP Routing table) routing rules, it is crucial that you adhere to the following security guidelines:
+When defining IP-to-Tel (IP-to-Trunk Group Routing table) and Tel-to-IP (Tel-to-IP Routing table) routing rules, it is crucial that you adhere to the following security guidelines:

 - Ensure that your routing rules are accurate and correctly defined for the desired routing outcome.
-Inaccurate or "loose" routing rules can easily result in Service Theft. - Avoid, if possible, using the asterisk "" symbol to indicate "any" for a specific parameter in your routing rules.
+Inaccurate or "loose" routing rules can easily result in service theft. - Avoid, if possible, using the asterisk "" symbol and Any option to indicate any for a specific parameter in your routing rules.
 This constitutes weak routing rules that can be vulnerable to attackers.
 For strong routing rules, enter specific alphanumerical values instead of the asterisk.

-10.4 Define Call Admission Control
+11.4 Define Call Admission Control

 Ensure that you set the maximum, allowed concurrent calls per routing rule or IP Group.
 This is done by defining a call limit for an IP Profile and then assigning the IP Profile to IP-to-Tel and/or Tel-to-IP routing rules, or IP Groups.
-Note that this maximum number of calls takes into account incoming and outgoing calls (i.e., summation of all calls to which the IP Profile is assigned).
+Note that the maximum number of calls takes into account incoming and outgoing calls (i.e., summation of all calls to which the IP Profile is assigned).